-How to recognise and manage Meningitis
+How to Recognize and Manage Meningitis

 Meningitis is caused by inflammation of the meninges which are the protective layers of the brain.
 It is caused by a variety of bacteria and viruses.
 Viral meningitis is rarely contagious and is usually a mild infection followed by a full recovery.

 The most common cause of meningitis is the meningococcal bacterium and hence the infection is called meningococcal meningitis.
-This bacterium also causes meningococcal septicaemia or blood poisoning.
+This bacterium also causes meningococcal septicemia or blood poisoning.
 Together they are known as meningococcal disease.

 Children under five and 15 – 24 year olds are at high risk of being affected by meningitis.